What to do when an employee quits

 Brought to you by HRNow!
 The Right Advice at the Right Time to help you make the Right Decision

 Employee resignations can be a difficult and stressful experience for employers.
-Whether the departure is expected or unexpected, it helps to act quickly to ensure your business continues functioning effectively without disruption.
-These steps could be valuable when faced with employee departures.
+Whether the departure is expected or unexpected, it’s important to act quickly, calmly, and professionally to ensure your business continues functioning effectively.

 Regardless of how you feel about an employee's departure, express gratitude for their contributions.
 Showing appreciation for their work can help maintain positive relationships, preventing negative talk about your business in the future.